Banff Hotels.org

 Banff Ski Resort Opening Dates

-skier enjoying awesome snowIt’s early November and snow has been falling for a while now in the Banff and Lake Louise area, which means thoughts about skiing and snowboarding have started to enter the minds of snow sports lovers across the country.
+skier enjoying awesome snowIt’s mid November and snow has been falling on the high peaks in the Banff and Lake Louise area, which means thoughts about skiing and snowboarding have started to enter the minds of snow sports lovers across the country.
 Probably the most common question for skiers and riders is:

 Filed Under: Events, Skiing